twtiger/gosecco/docs/seccomp-policy-language.md

 - Inclusion:
   in(arg0, 1,2,3,4)
   notIn(arg0, 1, 2, 3, 4)
-  There are no general arrays in the language - square brackets can only be used in conjunction with the in and not in operator the in/not in operators are not case sensitive.
-Any valid value or name can be used inside the square brackets.
+  the in/not in operators are not case sensitive.
+Any valid value or name can be used inside the brackets.
 Values have to be separated by commas, and arbitrary amount of whitespace (tabs or spaces).
-The in/not in operator is the only binary operator where the two sides are not equivalent.
+The in/notIn operator is the function like application that is not actually a function

 These can all be arbitrarily nested.